spirom/LearningSpark/src/main/scala/hiveql/README.md

 # _HiveQL_ Examples

+Note: these examples are all dependent on giving the JVM more PermGen space using the following JVM argument:

+    -XX:MaxPermSize=128M

 | File                     | What's Illustrated    |
 |--------------------------|-----------------------|
 | SimpleUDF.scala          | Registering and calling a user-defined function in a Hive query -- simple version. |